ankamercier/Python-Statistical-Modelling/README.md

 In the case of Yelp, API daily call limit was reached - at first I thought it was probably due to multiple calls per station (despite a set limit of 50), or there might be some redundant calls in the code.
 Steps taken to mitigate this issue: code review, handling error (decreasing the limit to 1), temporary solution (request had to be made on separate days).

 Both Foursquare and Yelp provided complete data for museums, with zero missing values.
 However, there are some differences in restaurants & bars data.
-Yelp has a **staggering 12,915 entries**, with Foursquare returning a modest 263 results.
+Yelp has a **staggering 12,915 entries** (due to wrong limit of 1 closest POI result per station), with Foursquare returning expected 263 results.

 <details>
 <summary>expand for more details</summary>